HPCSYSPROS/Workshop20/Parallelized_data_replication_of_multi-petabyte_storage_systems/README.md

 **Authors**
 * Honwai Leong, DDN
-* Andrew Jankee, The University of Sydney
+* Andrew Janke, The University of Sydney
 * Daniel Richards, DDN
 * Stephen Kolmann, The University of Sydney